Joe Montana Football

-Joe Montana Football is an American football video game developed by Electronic Arts, and published by Sega for the Genesis in 1991.
-Although the game does feature Joe Montana (as the title respectively says) as a playable character, since Sega did not obtain licenses from either the NFL or the National Football League Players Association (NFLPA), teams are named generically after US cities, meaning Joe Montana is the only real player in the game.
-It was the first game in what would become Sega's NFL Football video game series.
+Joe Montana Football is a 1990 American football video game published by Sega.
+While the game does feature Joe Montana as a playable character, Sega did not obtain licenses from either the National Football League or the National Football League Players Association (NFLPA), meaning no other players, nor any official team names, are used.
+It was the first of many Sega-published football games of the 1990s prior to moving into the NFL 2K branding in the 2000s.

 Gameplay

 Similar to other football games of the time, the gameplay follows a slightly simplified version of standard American Football rules.
 Players have the option to play as different teams, as well as select number of players.
 Players also have the option to turn penalties on or off.
 Players may also play a normal game, a mode with a two-minute drill, and the Sega Bowl mode.

 Though Joe Montana Football and John Madden Football were made by the same company, Madden had realistic plays and a full roster of 28 teams, while Montana was a more arcade-style game with only 16 teams and a simplified, passing-intensive offense.